Robert Gordon Switz: Background

-Robert Gordon Switz was born in 1904 in East Orange, New Jersey, the son of Theodore Switz, a naturalized Russian, and Genevieve Switz.
+Robert Gordon Switz was born on 4 October 1904 in East Orange, New Jersey, the son of Theodore Switz, a naturalized Russian, and Genevieve Switz.
+He attended Carteret Academy boarding school.
 He attended Mercersburg Academy but did not go to college.
 Instead, in 1922, he shipped out as seaman to Germany, which he toured.
+In 1926, he went to France, where he studied at the University of Besançon, University of Strasbourg, and Sorbonne.